IntellectualSites/documentation/plotsquared/commands.md

 ### TARGET

-Target a plot with your compass
+Target a plot with your compass.

 **Usage:**
 `/plot target <<X;Z> | nearest>`